facebook••facebook••youtube••contact••index••home

 Pro Control | Input/output routing, digital gain, and firmware updates.

-Latency refers to a delay in the transmission of audio data, i.e., sound.
-To synchronize playing with a multitrack recording, I monitor backing tracks with headphones.
-If there is a significant sound delay in the headphones, my playing will lag behind the beat.
-Thus, low latency is important for successful recordings.
-Most companies claim zero-latency monitoring, including the Topping E2x2 OTG.
-Is this claim real, useful, or marketing hype?
+Latency is a delay in the transmission of audio data, i.e., sound.
+To synchronize my playing with a multitrack recording, I monitor the tracks with headphones.
+If there is a significant sound delay in the headphones, more than 10 ms, my playing will lag behind the beat.

-Zero Latency?
+0 icon Zero Latency?

-Monitor Balance
+late icon Monitor Balance

 E2x2OTG monitorbalance | Front panel monitor mix.